General

 • Tiered Pricing: This structure provides different service levels at varying price points, allowing organizations to choose a plan that aligns with their operational requirements and budget constraints.

 For C-suite leaders, grasping these models is crucial.
 By evaluating the IT support price per employee, which ranges from $50 to $150 monthly, leaders can make informed decisions that optimize their IT investments.
-Understanding the right pricing structure not only enhances operational efficiency but also aligns with financial strategies, ensuring that organizations are well-equipped to face the challenges of the digital age.
+Understanding the not only enhances operational efficiency but also aligns with financial strategies, ensuring that organizations are well-equipped to face the challenges of the digital age.

 The central node represents the main topic of IT support pricing.
 Each branch shows a different pricing model, with details about costs and advantages.
 This layout helps you understand the options available and how they relate to each other.